doug/depthjs/README.md

 The plugin is precompiled under chrome-extension/plugin/.

 Go on chrome://extensions and use "Load upacked extension..." to manually load DepthJS as an extension (use the chrome-extension directory), and you should be good to go.
 Use the error console to fish for errors.

+### SAFARI:
+Safari is no longer the active development browser, because in 10.7 apple changed the policy for NPAPI plugins so they cannot be run as a singleton in the background.

+History: Safari needs it's own browser plugin & browser extension. webkit-plugin-mac/ contains the plugin, and the extension is in safari-extension-mac/.
+Unfortunately it does not like soft links, so you must in your terminal run <pre>cd safari-extension-mac/DepthJS.safariextension && ./createHardLinks.sh</pre> Build & run the Xcode project in webkit-plugin-mac, then once inside Safari, enable developer tools & extensions, and finally add the extension under safari-extension-mac/ in Extension Builder.
+If you click on Inspect Global Pages, you'll see output confirming if it could connect to the Kinect or not (it should be plugged in).

 ### FIREFOX:
 Help us create a FF extension around the Firebreath NPAPI plugin!